-A modern kingdom with an ancient culture, Jordan offers the traveller unrivalled landscapes, magnificent ruins and a traditional sense of hospitality that will guarantee a memorable stay.
+Uncover a modern kingdom with an ancient culture, on one of our Jordan tours.
+With unrivalled landscapes, magnificent ruins and a traditional sense of hospitality, a Jordan holiday will guarantee lasting memories.

 This is a land that has been inhabited throughout the centuries by nomads, biblical prophets, merchants of the exotic and conquering armies of Romans, Byzantines, Arabs, Crusaders and Ottoman Turks.
 All have left their mark on the country, from the Nabatean city of Petra, carved from the very rock that surrounds it, to the beautifully preserved Roman city of Jerash, one of the ancient cities of the Decapolis.